zacharygarwood/portfolio/src/routes/projects/flounder.md

 Afterwards, there are many optimizations that can still be made like switching to <a href="https://www.chessprogramming.org/Principal_Variation_Search" class="link" target="_blank">Principal Variation Search</a> over Negamax.
 Null move pruning, late move reductions, and the killer move hueristic can be implemented to further improve performance allowing for Flounder to search to greater depths.

-Lastly, Flounder searches at a fixed depth as of right now.
-This isn't a big issue as it plays pretty fast, and is why it is probably the last thing I'll implement.
-To allow it to search at varying depths, I'm going to add in time management allowing it to search while the opponent is thinking.
-Because it has more time to search, it will be able to search to higher depths.
-This will also help avoid flagging, in the rare scenarios that it does, as the search depth could be reduced.
+Lastly, Flounder searches at a fixed depth as of right now, and it would be nice to have varying search depths.
+Varying depths would allow Flounder to search to greater depths when it has the time to do so and speed up when it is in time trouble.
+To implement this, I am going to add in time management which will give Flounder the necessary information to determine the duration it can search for.

 #### Thanks for reading!